NuTyX/cards/README.md

 **Cards** which stands for *Create, Add, Remove and Download System* is a set of utilities (pkgadd, pkgrm, pkginfo, pkgmk and cards), which are used for managing software packages in NuTyX-Linux.

-*cards* is based on a fork of the [CRUX-Linux](http://crux.nu) pkgutils and prt-get tools and is under active development.
+*Cards* is based on a fork of the [CRUX-Linux](http://crux.nu) pkgutils and prt-get tools and is under active development.
 [NuTyX-Linux Team](http://nutyx.org)